uniwebcms/framework/docs/deployment-guide.md

 #### Publishing Steps

-1. Create and edit your site in the Uniweb App
+1. Create site in the Uniweb App and select your Foundation
-2. Preview with the visual editor
+2. Build content using the visual editor
+3. Preview and refine
-3. Click **Publish** when ready
+4. Click **Publish** when ready
-4. Configure domain:
+5. Configure domain:
-   - Use Uniweb subdomain: `yoursite.uniweb.[bio, pro, ...]`
+   - Use Uniweb subdomain: `yoursite.uniweb.pro`, `yoursite.uniweb.bio`, more
    - Or connect custom domain: `www.yoursite.com`
-5. Confirm pricing based on your Foundation choice
+6. Confirm pricing
-6. Site goes live immediately
+7. Site goes live immediately

 **What site owners get:**